tjgran01/GoodreadsEDA/docs/WRITEUP.md

 review score for that time frame was positive, or that the average review score for that timeframe was **higher** following the film's release than prior.*

-The final analysis involved taking the entire collection of books and computing both the mean and standard deviation for the scores that were submitted to Goodreads both before and after the release of the film, to see if any statistically significant differences could be found.
+The final analysis involved taking the entire collection of books, splitting them into separate groups based on different times before and after the release of the film, and balancing the datasets to be of equal size (n), so that more accurate t-tests could be performed on the samples.
 The results of the computations can be found in the table above.
 A visualization was also created to help show the difference in means for all of the different sets of data.
+Values in red indicate that the change in mean was negative, or that books were reviews less favorably in the time after the release of the film compared to before.

+Overall, it appears that books are more favorably reviewed after the release of the film.
+The t-test results generated a t-statistic of 2.344 (p=.02).

 # Discussion

-Overall, it seems there is a slight change in review scores over time based on the overall difference in review scores reported before and after the release of a film.
-The change, however, is a rather small (.06 of a 'star') difference.
-Interestingly, it seems the closer you get to the day of release, the magnitude of the difference increases, with the three month section of the data having the largest difference between before and after the film.
-Interesting though it may be, it's possible that this may be due to the difference in sample sizes between the before and after reviews.
-In order to be sure that this phenomenon is real, a different dataset with similar properties would have to gathered and balanced to ensure that this is not just an artifact of this particular data.
+Although there seems to be a slight change in review scores over time based on the overall difference in review scores reported before and after the release of a film the change is a rather small (.06 of a 'star') difference.
+Though this difference could be considered statistically significant it is possible that there are other confounding factors generating the results seen in this analysis, especially taking into consideration that the review scores in this sample decreased with greater magnitude closer to the the release date of the film.
+In order to be certain that the release of a film has a *positive* impact on the reception of a book more investigation is needed, preferably with a control group of books that were not given a screen adaptation to rule out the possibility that average review scores increase over time regardless of whether or not they were given a screen adaptation.

-The findings posted above do not indicate that a clear effect exists over the entire dataset, at least not an effect that warrants further investigation into how an author's other book's reviews are effected by the release of a film.
+The findings posted above do not indicate that a clear effect exists over the entire dataset, at least not to a magnitude that warrants further investigation into how an author's other book's reviews are affected by the release of a film.

 Others using Goodreads.com as a sample should be aware of the potential skew within the data, mentioned in the Results (Overall) section of this writeup, and should consider that skew when working out their final analysis.
-The low differences in means in this particular project could be attributable to this effect, seen very clearly in the data that was gathered.
+The low differences in means in this particular project could be attributable to this effect.

 Another interesting project that could come out of these findings would be to see if one could train a model to predict based only on review data if a book had been adapted to the screen.
-Other variables to consider to improve upon this project in future iterations would be to look at volume of reviews over a given period of time, which could indicate that although a book isn't reviewing better, it could be gaining popularity.
-This sort of analysis would require access to the entire review dataset from Goodreads.com which is beyond the scope of this particular project.
+Other variables to consider to improve upon this project in future iterations would be to look at volume of reviews over a given period of time, which could indicate that although a book isn't reviewing better, it could be gaining popularity due to the film adaptation.
+Another project could be to perform a textual analysis, looking for certain words, or factoring word count in order to give a little more depth to the scores beyond the five point rating scale provided by Goodreads.
+A combination of the projects mentioned above may give better insights, or better results, than the ones found in this analysis.
+Though it should be mentioned that some of the above projects would likely require access to the entire review dataset from Goodreads.com which is beyond the scope of this particular project.